“Explore the beauty, history and culture of Crete”

 Ayios Ioannis nr Preveli

-Day 4:- Armeni tombs, Lake Kournas, Ancient city of Lappa and Argyroupoli waterfalls.
+Day 4:- Armeni tombs, Ancient city of Lappa and Argyroupoli waterfalls.
 Return via Alikambos winery (Dourakis ) & Wine Tasting

 Day 5:- A free morning to relax.
 For clients who wish to continue exploring, taxis can be arranged to take them to Chania town and harbour (not included)

-Saturday afternoon: Battle of Crete Memorial Service at Souda Bay War Cemetary (subject to change, for May participants only.
-Alternative option for October participants)
+Afternoon: Battle of Crete Memorial Service at Souda Bay War Cemetery (subject to change, exact date of commemorations usually announced nearer the time )

-Day 6:- Eleutherna, Arkadi Monastery & Rethymnon town
+Day 6:- Eleutherna, Arkadi Monastery & free afternoon in Rethymnon town

 Day 7:- Falasarna, Kasteli, Maleme German War Cemetary and Galatas (Battle of Crete)